warehouse-web/warehouse/content/about/index.md

   - image: /img/59_press-fold_07122019_sanserriffe_anoukbeckers.jpg
 other: >-
-  Warehouse is made possible through the financial support of the Creative Industries Fund NL and Prins Bernhard Cultuurfonds.
+  Warehouse is made possible through the financial support of the Creative Industries Fund NL and Cultuurfonds.

   © 2020 Warehouse

   No rights can be claimed from the information in these pages.
 Warehouse makes